geshang777/FOCUS/README.md

 ## News

+* [2025.07.06] [FOCUS(DINOv2-L)](https://drive.google.com/drive/folders/1QIKz7Z3ih7RhTra2iS0OoO6dbgGpr0Rr) checkpoints and [prediction results](https://drive.google.com/drive/folders/1Wz7x379hBSgtereYgw2Y8LMBiUV6g0J9) are now opensource.
+We've also updated the training scripts to support DINOv2-L as the backbone, you can now train FOCUS using one single NVIDIA A6000 GPU.
+Hope you enjoy it!
+* [2025.06.27] Our new paper [Seg-R1: Segmentation Can Be Surprisingly Simple with Reinforcement Learning](https://arxiv.org/pdf/2506.22624) is released.
+In this paper, we explore how to endow large language models (LLMs) with open-world segmentation capabilities using purely reinforcement learning, relying solely on foreground segmentation data.
 * [2025.01.03] [FOCUS(DINOv2-G)](https://drive.google.com/drive/folders/1IcyZnqc4vcsvSUcKb2llYGPt3ClFGjPl) checkpoints and [prediction results](https://drive.google.com/drive/folders/1Wz7x379hBSgtereYgw2Y8LMBiUV6g0J9) are now opensource.
 You can follow the guidelines [here](#quick-start) to quickly leverage the state-of-the-art performance of our model.
 Hope you enjoy it!
 * [2024.12.16] Our code is released!
 Feel free to contact us if you have any questions!
 * [2024.12.10] Our paper has been accepted by AAAI2025!🔥